ExchangeUnion/xud/README.md

 [Exchange Union](https://www.exchangeunion.com/) (XU) is a decentralized exchange layer built on the [Lightning](http://lightning.network/) and [Raiden](https://raiden.network/) networks to enable trustless and instant cryptocurrency swaps and order fulfillment between exchanges.

-This repo contains the early stages of an XU node implementation which will contain the following components:
+This repo contains the early stages of an XU node implementation which encompasses the following components:

 * Integration with [lnd](https://github.com/lightningnetwork/lnd) and [raiden](https://github.com/raiden-network/raiden) nodes.
 * Orderbook data stored in a local mysql/mariadb database.